 Mad Dog continued: "When you're representing a franchise … in uniform, he should not kneel in that situation."

 Things didn't stay calm for long, though.
 Next, Mad Dog was asked about Tim Tebow being signed by the New York Mets.

 "He hasn't played baseball since he's 18 years of age … Bad job by the Mets," Mad Dog told Howard, adding that he suspects the baseball team is just looking to sell tickets to their minor league club.
 He also took issue with Tebow continuing on at ESPN as a college football analyst.

 "If you want to be a baseball player, be a baseball player!
 He's hedging his bet," Mad Dog said.

-Hear Chris "Mad Dog" Russo, back on satellite radio, on SiriusXM channel 82.
+Hear Chris "Mad Dog" Russo on SiriusXM channel 82.